 “cannabis-based products can be prescribed medicinally where there is an unmet clinical need.” –NHS England Cannabis Brief (31st October 2018)

-There are two cannabis base medicines available at the moment on the NHS these are:
+Here are two of the cannabis-based medicines available at the moment on the NHS:

 SATIVEX contains both THC & CBD extracted from two different strains of the cannabis plant and is used for treating MS.